 Every year, the Three Kings Parade is a tradition that is celebrated on January 5.
 It represents the time when the three kings traveled far to give Jesus gifts.
 Similarly, the three kings: Caspar, Melchior, and Balthasar, will have a parade around the city that will start when the mayor of Barcelona hands the key of the city to the three kings.
 The three kings parade consists of colorful floats, loud music, Castellers, dancers, marching bands, fireworks, correfoc, and other volunteers needed to complete the street show.
 The day after the festival, January 6, is a holiday.

 Festa Dels Tres Tombs (January 17)

-Patron Saint Antoni of Abat is celebrated on Festa Dels Tres Tombs every 17th of January.
+Patron Saint Antoni of Abat is celebrated on Festa Dels Tres Tombs every January 17.
 Saint Antoni Abat is known as the patron saint of all hooved animals, and the word Festa Dels Tres Tombs means “the feast of three tombs.”
 That’s why the festival is done through a procession of horses or a cavalcade that goes through a route around the city, leading to three tombs.

 Visiting Barcelona in January: Food and Shopping